-Yeosu, meaning "good water," is a maritime city renowned for its pristine coastal scenery and a seemingly endless stretch of coastline.
+Yeosu, meaning "good water in Korean," is a maritime city renowned for its pristine coastal scenery and a seemingly endless stretch of coastline.
 The city has become a rising tourist destination since hosting the 2012 World Expo, which promoted the importance of marine resources worldwide.

-In addition to its scenic seascape, Yeosu has an archipelago of over 317 picturesque islands surrounding it.
-The Yeosu City Tour has a various courses that take visitors to see some of the city’s major attractions.
-The Yeosu City tour covers the famous Odongdo Island and Hyangiram Hermitage, a small temple perched high on a coastal cliff.
+In addition to its scenic seascape, Yeosu has an archipelago of over 300 picturesque islands surrounding it.
+The Yeosu City Tour offers various courses that take visitors to see some of the city’s major attractions.
+The Yeosu City Tour covers the famous Odongdo Island and Hyangiram Hermitage, a small temple perched high on a coastal cliff.
 While the night course allows visitors to take in the magnificent night views of this beautiful port city, the themed bus tour takes visitors through the city's historic sites.
-This double decker City Tour Bus is waiting for you to hop on to discover the beauty of Yeosu!
+The double-decker City Tour Bus is waiting for you to hop on and discover the beauty of Yeosu!

 A top tourist destination in Yeosu, Odongdo Island is known by many as the "Island of Love."
 Passengers are met with cawing seagulls as they fly back and forth over the ferry's wake.
-The island is also connected to the mainland and can be reached by the Dongbaek (Magnolia) Train or on foot.
-Odongdo Island's attractions include wooded walking trails, a 25-meter-tall lighthouse observation deck, and a musical fountain.
+The island is connected to the mainland by bridge and can be reached by the Dongbaek (Magnolia) Train or on foot.
+Odongdo Island's attractions include forested walking trails, a 25-meter-tall lighthouse observation deck, and a musical fountain.

-Jinnamgwan Hall is the oldest existing single-story wooden building in Korea and a prized National Treasure (a protected cultural asset).
-It was used as the headquarters for Admiral Yi Sun-shin, who led the Korean forces to victory in a celebrated naval battle against the Japanese army during the Imjinwaeran War, which lasted from 1592 to 1598.
+Jinnamgwan Hall is the oldest existing single-story wooden building in Korea and is a prized National Treasure (a protected cultural asset).
+It was used as the headquarters for Admiral Yi Sun-Sin, who led the Korean forces to victory in a celebrated naval battle against the Japanese army during the Imjin War, which lasted from 1592 to 1598.
 Admiral Yi is one of the most heroic and respected figures in Korean history, and several tourist sites commemorate his many accomplishments.

-Located next to the ocean, the museum is an ideal place to learn about and appreciate local marine ecology.
-A hundred species of fish indigenous to the Yeosu region and sea turtles are on exhibit.
+Located next to the ocean, the Maritime & Fisheries Science Museum is an ideal place to learn about and appreciate local marine ecology.
+Over one hundred species of fish and sea turtles indigenous to the Yeosu region are on exhibit.
 The museum also has a hands-on discovery center that gives visitors a chance to learn about various species of shellfish.